Learning Abroad Center

 Credits

-This course will critically analyze theories of development, and the impact of development models throughout the world, but specifically Latin America and Ecuador.
-Students will address development theories, assumptions of development, and alternatives to development through the lens of social services.
+Fall 2024 & Spring 2025: This course will critically analyze theories of development, and the impact of development models throughout the world, but specifically in Latin America and Ecuador.
+You will address development theories, assumptions of development, and alternatives to development through the lens of social services.
 This course starts by investigating the concept of globalization within international development and its prevalence in Latin America, and in particular Ecuador.
-Students will then identify the impacts of development on environmental challenges in Ecuador, and the relationship between environment, use and management of natural resources, and local communities.
-Examination of cases that involve people's rights over the environment, food sovereignty, water management, climate change, sustainable development and local alternatives for natural resource management and conservation will be studied.
+You will then identify the impacts of development on environmental challenges in Ecuador and the relationship between environment, use and management of natural resources, and local communities.
+Examination of cases that involve people's rights over the environment, food sovereignty, water management, climate change, sustainable development, and local alternatives for natural resource management and conservation will be studied.

-Syllabus for International Development: Environmental Challenges from the Andes to the Amazon
+Syllabus for Environmental Challenges from the Andes to the Amazon

 Language Taught In